suljov/ReconRunner/README.md

-# Gobuster Deluxe
+# ReconRunner

-Welcome to **Gobuster Deluxe** - a powerful, enhanced version of the popular Gobuster tool, designed to streamline and improve your directory and file brute-forcing experience.
+Welcome to **ReconRunner** - a powerful, enhanced version of the popular tools like Gobsuter, ffuf etc, designed to streamline and improve your directory and file brute-forcing experience.
 This script automates multiple wordlist usage, offers flexible protocol options, and ensures clean and organized output, all while keeping the user in control with intuitive command-line flags.

 ## **TODO**
 - Add the feature to enum vhosts/subdomains